 As he was searching for means of travel from Istanbul he became the Chief Muezzin and Accountant of Melek Ahmet Pasha who was Governor in the western regions of the Ottoman Empire and during the next years, he traveled to Sofia, Silistra and all the cities in mid-Europe with him.
 He participated in the Polish Campaign.
 In his book, he describes at length these cities and the interesting happenings.

 In 1661 after the demise of this Pasha, to whom he was related, he took part in the Austrian campaign of Sultan Mehmet IV.
 He also participated in the Demirkazik Campaign.
-He was one of the envoys to Vienna.
+He was one of the envoys of Vienna.
 From Vienna, he embarked on a long journey into Europe.

 In 1667, he returned to Istanbul which he had not seen for eight years.
 He made contact with the members of his family from whom he had long been separated and settled his family affairs.
 But he could live only one year in Istanbul.
 He went to Edirne and searched for means of joining the army for the Crete campaign.
 He went to Anatolia by land, then passed on to Kandiye and finally to Morea.
-He was sixty and, wanting to perform his religious duty of pilgrimage, he traversed with a number of friends from the eastern sections of Anatolia and reached Cairo.
+He was sixty and, wanting to perform his religious duty of pilgrimage, he traversed with several friends from the eastern sections of Anatolia and reached Cairo.

 He traveled from early childhood until the time when there was nothing to see and no one to meet; he learned and recorded everything.
-He derived his real source of knowledge and culture not from education but from life.
+He derived his real source of knowledge and culture not from education but life.
 The desire in him to learn burned until his last days.
 Likewise, during his long stay in Egypt during his old age, he explored the whole country while also attending lectures by the scholars of the period.

 The last volume of his book is in Egypt and thereafter he did not write about the rest of his life.

-As well as devoting his life to travel, he was also a calligrapher, decorator, musician and a poet in his own way.
+As well as devoting his life to travel, he was also a calligrapher, decorator, musician and poet in his way.
 He was very fond of all works of art and books whether miniaturized or illuminated.
 For example, he was not greatly excited over the Jewels of Abdal Khan of Bitlis but deeply impressed with the chest containing them.